i026's Reviews

 Games

-i026 primary criticism lies in the design quality rather than the gameplay itself.
+I primary criticism lies in the design quality rather than the gameplay itself.
 That said, aside from the visual aspects, the character movements and overall gameplay feel significantly smoother compared to previous Super Smash Bros. entries.
 Additionally, the damage percentage system appears more precise and well-balanced than in Melee and Brawl, though this perception may stem from extensive experience with Super Smash Bros.
 Ultimate.

-However, i026 has observed certain downgrades in character performance.
+But, I have observed certain downgrades in character performance.
 Many characters that were once considered strong now feel comparatively underwhelming, with numerous examples to support this sentiment.

-This is one of the first childhood games i026 ever played, making it very special.
-However, i026's main criticism is how some characters felt almost identical in their movesets.
+This is one of the first childhood games I ever played, making it very special.
+However, my main criticism is how some characters felt almost identical in their movesets.
 For example, Ganondorf and Captain Falcon shared the same exact movements, making it seem like the game was somewhat lazily designed in that aspect.
 Other examples include Fox and Falco, as well as Mario and Luigi.
 Despite that, the Adventure Mode and Classic Mode were well-executed, showing a level of effort in their design—perhaps not as refined as Brawl, but still considerably good.